-The effective interest rate under the term loan credit facility for the thirty-five weeks ended December 26, 2015 was 10.68%, which includes amortization of loan origination fees of \$815 and original issue discount amortization of \$295.
+The effective interest rate under the term loan credit facility for the twelve months ended December 31, 2016 was 10.86%, which includes interest on borrowings of \$12,473, amortization of loan origination fees of \$1,301 and original issue discount amortization of \$480.
+The effective interest rate under the term loan credit facility for the thirty-five weeks ended December 26, 2015 was 10.68%, which includes interest on borrowings of \$8,938, amortization of loan origination fees of \$815 and original issue discount amortization of \$295.
 On September 21, 2015, the Company elected to make a \$10,000 prepayment on the Term Loan.
-As a result of the prepayment, the Company incurred a \$200 early prepayment fee in the three months ended October 24, 2015.
-As of December 26, 2015, the outstanding balance on the Term Loan Credit Agreement was \$130,241, net of the unamortized original issue discount.
+As a result of the prepayment, the Company incurred a \$200 early prepayment fee.
+As of December 31, 2016, the outstanding balance on the Term Loan Credit Agreement was \$118,838, net of the remaining unamortized original issue discount of \$1,377.
 The original issue discount is being amortized as additional interest expense on a straight-line basis over the life of the Term Loan.

 The Term Loan matures on June 11, 2019.
 The Term Loan Credit Agreement requires prepayments at specified levels upon the Company's receipt of net proceeds from certain events, including: (1) certain dispositions of property, divisions, business units or business lines; and (2) other issuances of debt other than Permitted Debt (as defined in the Term Loan Credit Agreement).
 The Term Loan Credit Agreement also requires prepayments at specified levels from the Company's excess cash flow.
+As of December 31, 2016, the Company's excess cash flow payment related to the Term Loan Credit Agreement was \$5,493.
+As such, this amount was classified as current maturities of long-term debt.
 The Company is also permitted to voluntarily prepay the Term Loan in whole or in part.
 Any prepayments are to be made at par, plus an early payment fee calculated in accordance with the terms of the Term Loan Credit Agreement, as amended, if prepaid prior to October 31, 2016.